 What is ubiquitylation?

 Ubiquitylation is one of the most common protein modifications and arguably the most versatile.
-How this post-translational modification shapes the intracellular signaling networks that dictate specific cellular states and behaviors is a central focus of the Oh laboratory.
+As such, this posttranslational modification is orchestrated by a complex system of writers (ubiquitin conjugating enzymes and E3 ligases), readers (ubiquitin binders), and erasers (deubiquitylases).
+How specific ubiquitylation events and the underlying machinery shape the intracellular signaling networks that dictate distinct cellular states and behaviors is a central focus of the Oh laboratory.
 We recently identified a novel ubiquitin-dependent mechanism that integrates gene expression with cellular division to preserve the identity of proliferating cell types (Nature, 2020).
 Our current focus is to elucidate how various cancer cell types hijack this system to confer specific proliferative and survival advantages.
 The goals of this exploration are to target the ubiquitin system for drug discovery and to find new strategies to rewire the gene expression landscape of cancer cells.

 Ubiquitin-dependent control of gene expression